-The symposium will also feature renowned business and engineering leaders from San Antonio, including Jeff Clarke, the vice chairman, Operations and president, Client Solutions, for Dell, and a tour of UTSA’s renowned Vizlab.
+The symposium will also feature renowned business and engineering leaders from San Antonio, including Gabi Niederauer, CEO and president of Bluegrass Vascular Technologies, Inc. (BVT), and a tour of UTSA’s renowned Vizlab.

 The Capstone Projects are the culmination of the engineering undergraduate studies, enabling all engineering students, in their senior year, to apply the knowledge they have accumulated throughout their programs to design, develop, and implement innovative and relevant engineering products.
 Some of the projects have external sponsors and some are also part of the $100K Student Technology Venture Competition, neither of which is a requirement for course credit.Civil and Environmental Engineering Capstone Projects

 The Devine Golf Village Subdivision is located in the city of Devine, Texas.
 It is a 40.51-acre lot, with utilities provided by the City of Devine.
 The subdivision will be designed with larger size lots to increase value.
 To get approval from the city, the project has to control the flow by putting in a detention pond at the lowest elevation of the lot.